marcusgia2505/classsExGameInstructions/docs/Elements.rst

 In this element, you can insert several input fields.
 These are numbered #1, #2, ….
 You can add input fields by clicking on *add new input field*.
 The input fields are displayed one after each other.

 The following settings are available for every input field.
 You can determine the type of input field and define a variable name.
 The variable name can then be used in programs.
 For example, if your variable is called $e, you can access it by writing "$e;" in a text box or use $e in a program element.
 Furthermore, you can delete an input field by clicking on |pic_delete|.
-You cannot delete the first input field (#1).

 .. |pic_delete| image:: _static/pic/reject.PNG
 				:width: 15px